-That’s why successful organisations (and their senior teams) are embracing transformational leadership development.
-Not only does this help implement real change in the organisation, but it also motivates and engages employees so that you get the best from them.
-Within this blog we’ll cover some of the best practices that need to be considered when developing this leadership approach across your teams.
+That’s why successful organisations (and their senior teams) are embracing transformational leadership models.
+Not only does this approach help with leading transformational change in the organization, but it also motivates and engages employees so that you get the best from them.
+Within this blog we’ll cover the transformational leadership qualities that need to be developed when adopting this leadership approach across your teams.

 Firstly, let’s take a step back and look at the difference between leadership and management.
 While the terms are often used interchangeably, in a nutshell leaders lead by setting out vision and strategy, while managers manage the delivery of work.
 There’s more on these differences in our blog.

-When it comes to leadership itself, there are a wide variety of styles that you can employ – we list 9 major ones here.
+When it comes to leadership itself, there are a wide variety of styles that you can employ – we list 9 major ones here, including transactional and transformational leadership.
 Drilling down further, transformational leaders use the strength of their vision and personality traits to inspire employees to change expectations, perceptions, and motivations to work towards common goals.

 - Idealised influence – leading by example